datasette/datasette-acl/README.md

 ```
 ## Usage

 This plugin is under active development.
-For the moment, it only supports defining permissions for tables against dynamic groups, described below.
+It currently only supports configuring [permissions](https://docs.datasette.io/en/latest/authentication.html#permissions) for individual tables, controlling the following:

+- `insert-row`
+- `delete-row`
+- `update-row`
+- `alter-table`
+- `drop-table`

 Permissions are saved in the internal database.
 This means you should run Datasette with the `--internal path/to/internal.db` option, otherwise your permissions will be reset every time you restart Datasette.

+### Managing permissions for a table

+The interface for configuring table permissions lives at `/database-name/table-name/-/acl`.
+It can be accessed from the table actions menu on the table page.

+Permission can be granted for each of the above table actions.
+They can be assigned to both groups and individual users, who can be added using their `actor["id"]`.

+An audit log tracks which permissions were added and removed, displayed at the bottom of the table permissions page.

+### Controlling who can edit permissions

 Users with the new `datasette-acl` permission will have the ability to access a UI for setting permissions for groups on a table.